hacknlove/html-rewriter-plus/README.md

 ```

 ### Templates
-it's an object whose keys are the names of the templates and whose values are the templates that can be used by other directives to render data
+it's an object whose keys are the names of the templates and whose values are the templates that can be used by other directives to render data.

+The values are dealt with the same way as the `template` field.